trstringer/awesome-tech-conferences/README.md

  - (August 9 - 10) [PDX DevOps Days](http://www.devopsdays.org/events/2016-portland/welcome/) (Portland, OR) - "The conference that brings development and operations together."
  - (August 10 - 12) [Midwest JS](http://www.midwestjs.com/) (Minneapolis, MN) - Midwest JS is a premier technology conference focused on the JavaScript ecosystem.
  - (August 12 - 14) [Code on the Beach](https://www.codeonthebeach.com/) (Atlantic Beach, Florida) - Developer conference at a resort on the beach
- - :star: (August 18 - 19) [HybridConf](https://hybridconf.net/) (Berlin, Germany) - a conference for all kinds of creators
+ - (August 18 - 19) [HybridConf](https://hybridconf.net/) (Berlin, Germany) - a conference for all kinds of creators
  - (August 18 - 20) [Abstractions](http://abstractions.io/) (Pittsburgh, PA) - Abstractions is a new conference that brings together everyone involved in modern software development — designers, developers, DevOps, and community leaders — to teach, learn, and connect with each other.
  - (August 25 - 26) [React Rally](http://reactrally.com) (Salt Lake City, UT) - a community React conference
- - :star: (August 26) [CloudDevelop](http://www.CloudDevelop.org) (Columbus, OH) - a community conference focusing on the advancement of cloud computing.
+ - (August 26) [CloudDevelop](http://www.CloudDevelop.org) (Columbus, OH) - a community conference focusing on the advancement of cloud computing.
-- :star: (August 26) [AndroidSummit](http://androidsummit.org/) (McLean, VA, USA) - Android Summit 2016 is a two-day, multi-track event focused on designing, developing and testing for Android.
+- (August 26) [AndroidSummit](http://androidsummit.org/) (McLean, VA, USA) - Android Summit 2016 is a two-day, multi-track event focused on designing, developing and testing for Android.

 ## July 2016

  - (July 10 - 12) [.NET Fringe](http://dotnetfringe.org/) (Portland, OR) - .NET and Open Source
  - (July 11 - 13) [GopherCon](https://gophercon.com/) (Denver, CO) - Largest event in the world dedicated to the Go programming language
- - :star: (July 15 - 16) [Codestock](http://www.codestock.org/) (Knoxville, TN) - Independent community driven developer conference.
+ - (July 15 - 16) [Codestock](http://www.codestock.org/) (Knoxville, TN) - Independent community driven developer conference.
  - (July 17 - 24) [EuroPython](https://ep2016.europython.eu/) (Bilbao, Spain) - the largest Python conference in Europe
  - (July 18 - 20) [DjangoCon](https://2016.djangocon.us/) (Philadelphia, PA) - Django conference for the community by the community
  - (July 22 - 23) [Open Source & Feelings](http://www.osfeels.com/) (Seattle, WA) - the intersection between software and humanities, as well as community engagement